 As much as consumers love valuable content, advertisers love it even more.
-And whether you’re sharing your content on page, on a screen, or through airwaves and cables, there are invaluable software systems out there devoted to helping you manage ad sales and ensure your content hits all targets.
+And whether you’re sharing your content on page or on a screen, through airwaves or cables, there are invaluable software systems out there devoted to helping you manage ad sales and ensure your content hits all targets.

 How Important is Ad Sales Software?

 A pivotal scene in the classic AMC series Mad Men revolved around the financial chief of a ’60s-era ad agency being charmed as he held a particular key that would have allowed him and three others to jump ship and start their own agency.
 Amidst the wooing, an accounts executive casts doubt on how much importance should be put on that financial expert’s role in the new agency.

 Transcribing dialogue doesn’t do the scene justice, but Creative Director Don Draper rebuts “Do you know how to do what he does?,” a founding partner responds “I don’t,” and the accounts exec looks instantly exhausted by the thought of countless, thankless financial machinations impossible to process by himself.
 The previously unheralded financial expert is ultimately brought on as a partner with his name on the door … and it’s right about there, at that level of importance and appreciation, that ad sales software should be regarded.

 At its most basic, an ad sales management program can track all stages of a sale through a customer relationship management (CRM) system.
 At its best, it’s a proactive tool that ensures work is done efficiently, effectively, and in step with every move that both your team members and your valued clients make.

 Even before the pandemic and its effect on — among many things — face-to-face meetings and collective in-person efforts, sales collaboration tools were taking on an increased importance among sales professionals.
 LinkedIn had found that 65% used CRM tools, with 97% of those saying the technology was “important” or “very important.”
 As the world gets back up to speed, those numbers are bound to bounce.